totemmaker/totemmaker-docs/docs/roboboard-x4/index.md

 ![RoboBoard DC motor port](../assets/images/roboboard/roboboard-x4-dc.jpg){width=60%}

+**Connector:** JST-PH 2-pin

-Individual JST-PH headers for connecting 12V brushed DC motors.
+Connectors for 12V brushed DC motors.
 Ports are marked with letters A, B, C, D for controlling up to 4 motors.
 Power comes straight from the battery (trough H-bridge motor driver) and peak voltage is dependent on State Of Charge (8.4-12.6V).
 Motor power is controller using 50Hz PWM signal.
 This parameter can be [customized](../roboboard/api/dc.md#configure).